25 Things To Know About National Park Critters0

 3. The most dangerous animal in a national park is the mother of a newborn, no matter what the species.

 4. Anglers fishing in Yellowstone Lake are required to kill any lake trout they catch.
 Lake trout were illegally introduced to the lake and its tributaries, and now these species threaten the survival of the park’s native cutthroat trout.

 5. Hunters eradicated Yellowstone’s wolves, but they were reintroduced to the park in 1995 and 1996.
-Last year, NPS reported there were about 100 wolves and eight wolf packs in the park.
+In recent years, NPS reported there were about 100 wolves and eight wolf packs in the park.

 6. Another wildlife success story, there are now more than 70 California condors in Grand Canyon National Park.
 These remarkable and rare birds, the largest land-based bird in North America, have a wing span of up to 9½ feet.
 In 1985, when only nine birds remained in the world, wildlife biologists began a remarkable captive breeding program.
 In 1996, six captive-bred condors were released in Arizona, and they were soon seen flying over the Grand Canyon.

 7. Contrary to the dire sound of its name, California’s Death Valley is a thriving natural environment and home to more than 900 species of plants, six types of fish, five types of amphibians, 36 reptiles and 55 mammals.
 The park’s vast array of species can be explained in part because of the various microclimates that result from the park’s elevation differences.
 From the top of Telescope Peak to the bottom of Death Valley at Badwater, there is an 11,331-foot drop in elevation, roughly equivalent to twice the depth of the Grand Canyon.